pianove/frontend-nanodegree-mobile-portfolio/README.md

 ####Part 1: Optimize PageSpeed Insights score for index.html
 Run the above URL through PageSpeed Insights.

-Below you find the modifications that I made based on the suggestions made by this awesome Google whisperer product.
+Below you find the modifications that I made based on the suggestions whispered by this awesome Google product.

-The original 30/100 Desktop speed score has been significantly improved via
+The original 30/100 Desktop speed score has been significantly improved to 88/100 thanks to
 1. Image optimization
-resized /views/images/pizzeria.jpg
+when I resized /views/images/pizzeria.jpg.
-compressed /img/profilepic.jpg

-2. eliminate rendering block elements via asynchronous javascript call optimize css calls
+then went up to 92/100 thanks to
+2. css optimization (media=print)
+3. remove of the <script async src="js/perfmatters.js"></script> as the crpmetrics are reported by google analytics api

 ####Part 2: Optimize Frames per Second in pizza.html